 |Italian Naval crypto officers operating an Enigma machine, not knowing that the cipher was being read by the Allies|

-Use of the Enigma machine was not a Nazi idea.
-The German military adopted the machine well before the Nazis took power in 1933.
+Use of the Enigma machine was not a German idea.
+The German military had adopted the machine well before Hitler took power in 1933.
 In fact, the Poles, Germany's natural enemy during the inter-war period, went to work on it at once and first broke the German military code in 1932.